 We settled on a set of books related to business and marketing.
 In all, there were half a dozen books I’ve read personally and people have recommended to me.
 It was a good prize and it was cheap (less than $100).

 We could’ve gone live like that but I thought we could do better.
 Why not give away some relevant software too?
-KyLeads may be unknown but there are a lot of software companies which would complement our offering.
+KyLeads may be unknown but there are a lot of software companies that would complement our offering.

 The more I thought about it, the better it sounded.
 It took me all of 30 minutes to come up with the idea and adapt a quick template to reach out to folks with.

 It took another 2 hours to compile a list of potential partners and get the email address of the decision makers.
-In all, I ended up with a list of 30 companies who I thought would be a good fit.
+In all, I ended up with a list of 30 companies that I thought would be a good fit.

 I personally reached out to everyone on my list.
 Within minutes of sending the first email, Ryan Kulp responded and agreed to a lifetime account.